 The observable, measurable goals of the Department of Nursing and our objectives by which we will accomplish them are:

-- To prepare graduates to successfully enter nursing practice by offering well-planned and pedagogically sound learning exercises in courses and in research projects that develop skills in analysis, critical thinking, problem solving, and ethical decision making.
+- To prepare graduates to successfully enter nursing practice by offering well-planned and pedagogically sound learning experiences in courses and in authentic, meaningful projects that develop skills in analysis, critical thinking, problem solving, and ethical decision making.

 - To develop technically proficient nurses by offering students hands-on experiences with state-of- the-art health care equipment and providing coursework and clinical practicum opportunities.

-- To support faculty members as health care professionals who demonstrate excellence in teaching, scholarly endeavors, practice, and professional community service and who provide leadership in nursing practice by rewarding good teaching, encouraging participation in clinical practice and professional organizations, doctoral-prepared faculty, and scholarly engagement in current faculty.
+- To support faculty members as health care professionals who demonstrate excellence in teaching, scholarly endeavors, practice, and professional community service and who provide leadership in nursing practice by rewarding good teaching, encouraging participation in clinical practice and professional service, and scholarly engagement.

 Student Learning Outcomes